omeh-a/tor-scripts/README.md

 # tor-scripts
 Scripts for Linux Networking stuff

 This repo contains most of the stuff for my ToR project.
-This entire folder is structured to be a buildroot external tree target.

 ## utecho
 UDP / TCP echo.